 The "active" counters show that a data path or hardware unit processed some workload, but do not necessarily indicate that it was fully utilized.
-For example, the Fragment work queued cycles counter increments every cycle where there is any fragment workload queued to run anywhere in the GPU.
+For example, the Fragment work queued cycles counter increments every cycle that there is a fragment workload queued to run.